Family Promise / Interfaith Hospitality Network (IHN)

 IHN returns!
 St. Mark’s will be hosting guest families September 19-26 and it’s all hands on deck!
 How can you help with this important mission?
 Volunteer needs listed below.
 Family Promise requires that all guest families of IHN, who are age eligible, be fully vaccinated.

 (*)COVID Vaccination: For the specific volunteer roles indicated with (*) — those with direct contact with IHN guests — Family Promise requires volunteers to show proof of vaccination to St. Mark’s IHN Coordinators or Missions Coordinator.
 Please see options and details to sign up below.

 Click here to make a financial donation to Family Promise or use the mission envelope in the Sunday bulletin.

 Volunteer needs include:

 - Provide pantry food – Provide store-bought breakfast & lunch foods

-- (*)Transportation – Drive the IHN van between St. Mark’s and the Day Center)
+- (*)Transportation – Drive the IHN van between St. Mark’s and the IHN Day Center